 Court Rules: A Sophisticated Yet Simple Solution

-Clio’s Court Rules feature, available for all Elite customers, saves you time and helps you avoid potential malpractice claims by automating reminders for key court deadlines.
+Clio’s Court Rules feature saves you time and helps you avoid potential malpractice claims by automating reminders for key court deadlines.

 First and foremost, Court Rules saves lawyers the painstaking task of manually searching through court documentation for relevant dates.
-It provides a repository of key dates and deadlines for over 1,000 courts and jurisdictions (making it an ideal solution for lawyers who operate in multiple jurisdictions).
+It provides a repository of key dates and deadlines for 2,200 courts and jurisdictions (making it an ideal solution for lawyers who operate in multiple jurisdictions).

-Based on those dates and deadlines, Court Rules lets you create a series of calendar entries triggered by a specific start date, effectively automating reminders to mitigate the risk of missing deadlines.
+Based on those dates and deadlines, Court Rules lets you create a series of calendar entries triggered by a specific start date and time, effectively automating reminders to mitigate the risk of missing deadlines.
 These crucial dates can be accessed from multiple places, ensuring you never miss a notification:

 - Get full transparency into your chosen court’s calendar from Clio.